 Register for New Provider Orientation

-All North Dakota child care providers and staff are required to complete Getting Started, a 15-hour basic child care course, within the first three months of becoming licensed or employed.
-This free training may be retaken every three years as credit towards your annual training requirements.
+All child care providers and staff must complete Getting Started, a 15-hour basic child care course, within 3 months of becoming licensed or starting work at a child care.

 Register for Getting Started